The Gala Munnings Memorial Scholarship in Social Work

 - A thank you letter to the donor's family shall be submitted to the Office of the Dean upon successful completion of the BSW program.

-A call for Munnings Scholarship Applications will be announced at the start of the Fall 2014 semester.
-A scholarship will be awarded to one (1) recipient and is applied to the following spring semester's tuition.
+A call for the Munnings Scholarship Application is announced annually.
+A scholarship will be awarded to one (1) recipient and is applied to tuition.

 Please submit your completed application to: